TheNotMichi/HorseAI/README.md

 ### Local AI

-Run language models directly in your browser using WebGPU.
+Run models directly on your GPU using WebGPU.

 </td>